Utah-CS3550-Fall-2023/assignments/hw2.md

 but not when you're not hovering over it, the link has an underline.
 This hints to people that the link is clickable.
 Make it so that when the link is "active", that is, *while* you are clicking on it, it is black.
-This seems minor but reinforces that the user is taking an action when they click.
+This seems minor but helps the user know they are taking an action when they click.

 Ensure that all tables span the whole width of the main content.

-Table columns that contain numbers should be right-aligned.
+Make table columns that contain numbers right-aligned.
 These include the "weight" column in `assignments.html` and the "graded" column in `profile.html`.
 You will need to add the same `class` to each cell in that column.
 (This is tedious now, but once we generate some of this HTML with templates, some of the code duplication will go away.)
+The header for that column should also be right-aligned.

 Now consider two pages that contain forms: the `submissions.html` page and the `login.html` page.